Frederick C. Peerenboom

-Frederick C. Peerenboom, better known as Fritz the Nite Owl (born December 27, 1934, in Nekoosa, Wisconsin), is a radio and television personality in Columbus, Ohio.
+Frederick C. Peerenboom, better known as Fritz the Nite Owl (born December 27, 1934, in Nekoosa, Wisconsin), is an American radio and television personality in Columbus, Ohio.

 Early career

 Peerenboom's professional radio career began in 1959 after his honorable discharge from the U.S. Army Signal Corps.
 While in the Army, he was stationed at the Signal Corps Pictorial Center (formerly the Paramount Studios New York facility).
 Here he narrated, acted in, and wrote numerous army promotional and training films.
 He expanded his knowledge of the visual techniques and effects that could be created on TV, which he subsequently used on his TV show.

 He made a few visual appearances in the DC comic book, "The Power Of Shazam!", in which he helped Captain Marvel and Superman save the universe.
 Among his many freelance narrations and acting performances, he was the voice of "Green Lantern" in the short-lived Warner Video Comics series.